kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-images-and-docker-registries/01_Open_a_terminal_inside_a_new_pod/transcript.md

 ```

-Notice I'm using the 'watch' command here.
+Notice that I'm using the 'watch' command here.
 This utility is used for running the same command, over and over again.
 So in this example I've instructed "watch" to run "docker container ls" every second and show it's output.
 The watch command's -n flag is where I've set the refresh interval to one second.
-However the default is 2 seconds if I don't use the -n flag.
-I like using the watch command because it's a quick and easy way for monitoring what's going on in near realtime.
+However the default is 2 seconds if I didn't use this flag.
 Ok let's run this now.

 ```
 enter
 ```

-As you can see, At the moment we don't have any containers runners.
+As you can see, At the moment we don't have any containers running.

 Likewsie, On the kubernetes side, let's get a list of pods: